413 Request Entity Too Large

 You can impose a limit on the request body size by setting the LimitRequestBody

-, meaning there are no restrictions on the request body size.
+, meaning there were no restrictions on the request body size.

 LimitRequestBody 1024000